 Students have thirty (30) days after receiving their Financial Aid Assessment to request reconsideration.
-Students will have a meeting with a staff member of the Financial Aid Office to discuss their application.
+Students will have a meeting with a staff member of the JD Financial Aid Office to discuss their application.

-If, after meeting with the Financial Aid Office, the student wishes to request a reconsideration of their Financial Aid Assessment, they must submit a letter outlining the basis for the request, and the specific relief sought.
+If, after meeting with the JD Financial Aid Office, the student wishes to request a reconsideration of their Financial Aid Assessment, they must submit a letter outlining the basis for the request, and the specific relief sought.

-- Specifically, they should explain why a departure from the financial aid policy is warranted in their case - Citation of specific aspects of the financial aid policy, including references to the rationales for these policies, will provide the strongest grounds for a reconsideration - Students should provide as much detail and supplemental documentation as possible presented to the FAC.
-Voting committee members are required to recuse themselves from the discussion of requests for reconsideration that pose a conflict of interest or where they know or have identified the requesting student.
-The FAC meets periodically during the academic year and reviews reconsiderations on an ongoing basis.
-The FAC makes a special effort to meet in September to consider requests for reconsideration as early as possible in the school year.
+- Specifically, they should explain why a departure from the financial aid policy is warranted in their case - Citation of specific aspects of the financial aid policy, including references to the rationales for these policies, will provide the strongest grounds for a reconsideration - Students should provide as much detail and supplemental documentation as possible

 Once submitted, the Financial Aid Committee will consider the request for reconsideration.
-The Financial Aid office will relay FAC's decision to the student.
+The JD Financial Aid Office will relay FAC's decision to the student.